CreativeConnect: Supporting Reference Recombination for Graphic Design Ideation with Generative AI: Results

 \subsubsection{Creativity Support Index}

-According to Table \ref{table:quant_merged}, users tend to prefer \sysname{} significantly more than the baseline in terms of expressiveness and collaboration, but in the other criteria, there was no significant difference between the two systems.
+According to Table \ref{table:quant_merged}, users prefer \sysname{} significantly more than the baseline regarding expressiveness and collaboration.
+Still, the other criteria showed no significant difference between the two systems.
 Through the post-interview, we found out that participants felt different types of creativity support in each system.
 Participants said that the baseline was helpful when they had an overall idea in their mind and wanted to get support for expressing it in the sketch.
-On the other hand, participants said that the \sysname{} is helpful for their creativity when they have no idea in their minds.
+On the other hand, participants said that the \sysname{} is helpful for their creativity when they have no idea yet.
 These differences will be explained in more detail in section \ref{sec:discussion1}.